 With a share of freehold, you get greater control over maintenance obligations, which often results in the property being kept to a higher standard than those owned by a landlord whose aim is to profit from the building.

-The other main benefit is that you can extend your lease at no extra cost, this means that share of freehold properties don’t suffer from depreciation in the same way as leasehold properties.
+The other main benefit is that you can extend your lease at no extra cost.
+As a result, share of freehold properties don’t suffer from depreciation in the same way as leasehold properties.

 What are service charges?

-The landlord or managing agent for a block will usually impose a service charge to cover the costs of maintaining the fabric of the building and the shared areas.
-The charge may also include buildings insurance.
-Fees will vary depending on the size of the development and the value of the flat, so it’s important to know how much you are likely to be paying each year.
+The landlord or managing agent for a block will usually impose a service charge to cover the costs of buildings insurance, maintaining the fabric of the building and the shared areas.
+In London, the average service charge bill is £2,000 a year.

 What is ground rent?